pzel/testdouble-test-wiki/Collaboration-Test.md

 When practicing [[Discovery TDD|Discovery Testing]], a developer typically starts with a new collaboration test and asks "if several components could be composed to solve this problem, what would those components be?"

+## Example walkthrough of a collaboration test

-Let's look at an example.
+Let's look at an example in JavaScript.
 Suppose we're building a treehouse.
 We might start with a test that invokes this function under test:

 ``` javascript
 var subject = new TreeHouseBuilder()